intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-graphene/README.md

 ```bash
 sudo bash ../../../scripts/generate-keys.sh
 ```
-You also need to generate your enclave key using the command below, and safekeep it for future remote attestations and to start SGX enclaves more securely.
+You also need to generate your enclave key using the command below, and keep it safely for future remote attestations and to start SGX enclaves more securely.
 It will generate a file `enclave-key.pem` in your present working directory, which will be your enclave key.
 To store the key elsewhere, modify the outputted file path.
 ```bash
 openssl genrsa -3 -out enclave-key.pem 3072